IBMStreams/streamsx.resourcemanager.mesos/DEVELOP.md

 	* Should it allow more than one to run on one host?
 	* Talked to Steve H.  Agrees that --hosts should allow host[:port] to stop if multiple on same host
 	* for now it stops both
-* Run using restart.sh like streams-on-symphony with option of running in foreground
+* DONE - Run using restart.sh like streams-on-symphony with option of running in foreground
 * Prevent Shutdown while resources are allocated unless --force used
 * Timout waiting for task status changes
     * If a task is waiting to be running or terminal state for more than X amount of time